RLOpenCatalyst/catdocs/Catalyst/source/gettingstarted.rst

 Working with RL Catalyst
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Basic Features - With existing instance
+Basic Scenarios - Using RLCatalyst Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once you install RLCatalyst , basic data to quick-start your experience will be available within the application - Organization setup, chef server , environments, templates, services etc .
-You can start exploring  by importing one of your existing instances with public IP and managing it from RLCatalyst.
-If you dont have an instance , RLCatalyst instance itself can be imported
+You can start exploring  by importing RLCatalyst instance into Catalyst

 Listed below are few features which RLCatalyst offers out of the box: